MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-reference.md

 MDM Setting: **DOVpnKeywords**

-This policy allows you to set one or more keywords used to recognize VPN connections. **By default, this policy is not set so if a VPN is detected, the device will not use peering.** Delivery Optimization automatically detects a VPN connection by looking at a pre-defined set of VPN names.
+This policy allows you to set one or more comma-separated keywords used to recognize VPN connections. **By default, this policy is not set so if a VPN is detected, the device will not use peering.** Delivery Optimization automatically detects a VPN connection by looking at the network adapter's 'Description' and 'FriendlyName' strings using the default keyword list including: “VPN”, “Secure”, and “Virtual Private Network” (ex: “MSFTVPN” matches the “VPN” keyword).
 As the number of VPNs grow it’s difficult to support an ever-changing list of VPN names.
-To address this, we’ve introduced this new setting to set unique VPN names, which will be recognized by Delivery Optimization and therefore resulting in the expected behavior to help manage peering.
+To address this, we’ve introduced this new setting to set unique VPN names to meet the needs of individual environments.

-### Disallow Cache Server Downloads on VPN
+### Disallow cache server downloads on VPN

 MDM Setting: **DODisallowCacheServerDownloadsOnVPN**

-This policy disallows downloads from Connected Cache servers when the device connects via VPN. **By default, the device is allowed to download from Connected Cache when connected via VPN.**
+This policy disallows downloads from Connected Cache servers when the device connects via VPN. **By default, the device is allowed to download from Connected Cache when connected via VPN.** Set this policy if you prefer devices to download directly from the Internet when connected remotely (via VPN) instead of pulling from a Microsoft Connected Cache server deployed on your corporate network.

 ### Allow uploads while the device is on battery while under set Battery level